Retired Alcon executive writing history of Fort Worth business ‘hidden gem’

 He is particularly proud of being part of the development of betoptic eye drops.

-“It was Alcon’s major anti-glaucoma drug.
-It reduced the intraocular pressure in the eye.
-It was the first $100 million product of Alcon’s,” McDonald said.
-“There had been products on the market before, but they had significant side effects.
-They caused a blurring of vision, betoptic did not.”
+The anti-glaucoma drug was Alcon’s first product to garner $100 million.
+It reduced pressure within the eye, he said.

+“There had been (anti-glaucoma) products on the market before, but they had significant side effects.
+They caused a blurring of vision, betoptic did not,” McDonald said.

 The company fostered an innovative culture by investing in its employees.
 It added $2 for every $1 an employee put into their savings account, which was unheard of at the time.
-It also provided employees with top-notch health insurance and stock options.
+It also provided employees with top-notch health insurance and stock options, he said.

 TCU Press is interested in publishing McDonald’s book, TCU Press Director Dan Williams said.
 McDonald said it will come out in either 2022 or 2023.
 He is currently writing the third chapter and there will be seven total.
 The former CEO of Alcon, Edgar H. Schollmaier, sits on TCU’s Board of Trustees.

-McDonald suspects he won’t make money off of either endeavour, but has resolved to work with other Alcon retirees on how best to use any proceeds from his Alcon book.
+McDonald suspects he won’t make money off of either endeavor, but has resolved to work with other Alcon retirees on how best to use any proceeds from his Alcon book.

 In some ways, McDonald sees writing these books, even though he was trained as a biologist, as an extension of what Alcon co-founder Alexander often preached.